Bulimia Nervosa Health Center

 Treatment for bulimia nervosa often involves a combination of options and depends upon the needs of the individual.
 To reduce or eliminate binge-eating and purging behaviors, a patient may undergo nutritional counseling and psychotherapy, especially cognitive behavioral therapy (CBT), or be prescribed medication.
-CBT helps a person focus on his or her current problems and how to solve them.
-The therapist helps the patient learn how to identify distorted or unhelpful thinking patterns, recognize, and change inaccurate beliefs, relate to others in more positive ways, and change behaviors accordingly.

 Some antidepressants, such as fluoxetine (Prozac), which is the only medication approved by the U.S. Food and Drug Administration (FDA) for treating bulimia, may help patients who also have depression and/or anxiety.
 It also appears to help reduce binge-eating and purging behavior, reduces the chance of relapse, and improves eating attitudes. (“Relapse” means to get sick again, after feeling well for a while.)